 In addition to the team members, each team is required to have a faculty advisor or industry mentor, serving in an oversight role.
 If the case is assigned as part of a class, then the teaching faculty should serve as advisor.
 If a team is formed outside of a classroom assignment, then the team has an option of either 1) finding a faculty advisor willing to provide team oversight, or 2) finding an APICS member to serve as the team mentor.
 The advisor/mentor does not help the team with solutions, but ensures that the team performs their work and completes their submissions according to the rules and procedures.
-The case and judging rubric will also be made available.

 If you are a faculty member considering using the case in your class, please complete this form to stay tuned for more information.